 secret);

-When sending the JWT, you send in the header and payload parts encoded as base-64 strings.
+When sending the JWT, you send in the header and payload parts encoded as base64 url.
 Then you add another period at the end of these two parts, and append the signature derived from the algorithm above to the end of this string.
 Therefore, an example JWT might look like this (newlines added for readability):

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9 . eyJpc3MiOiJPQXV0aCBTZXJ2ZXIgTmFtZSIsInN1YiI6IlRoaXMgaXMgdGhl IHN1YmplY3Qgb2YgY29tbXVuaWNhdGlvbiIsIm5hbWUiOiJKb2huIERvZSJ9 . odvw2LUXNBannNwpstpQsnYxngoOuN1h0penPRvz2fI